icy-comet/github-dark-chroma-theme/README.md

 🌙 A simple Chroma theme based on GitHub's Dark color scheme!

-No more client-side highlighting for for a better dark highlighting theme with Hugo!
+No more client-side JS-based highlighting for a better dark highlighting theme with Hugo!

+Check it out on my site @[aniketteredesai.com](https://aniketteredesai.com)

 Feel free to open a Issue/PR for improvements!